apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 * Ensure your Airflow installation runs at least one ``triggerer`` process, as well as the normal ``scheduler``
 * Use deferrable operators/sensors in your DAGs

-Airflow automatically handles and implements the deferral behaviors for you.
+Airflow automatically handles and implements the deferral processes for you.

 If you're upgrading existing DAGs to use deferrable operators, Airflow contains API-compatible sensor variants, like ``TimeSensorAsync`` for ``TimeSensor``.
 Add these variants into your DAG to use deferrable operators with no other changes required.